Diaspora politics in the United States: Overview

-Diasporas are thus understood as transnational political entities, operating on "behalf of their entire people", and capable of acting independently from any individual state (be it their homeland or host states.)
+Thus, Shain and Wittes state that diasporas are best understood as transnational political entities, operating on "behalf of their entire people", and capable of acting independently from any individual state (be it their homeland or host states).

 Political spheres

-Diaspora are politically active in three separate realms: their outsider influence on their homeland's domestic politics, the exercise of their domestic political rights within their host states, and their independent involvement at the international level.
+Diasporas are politically active in three separate realms: their influence on their homeland's domestic politics as outsiders, the exercise of their domestic political rights within their host states, and their independent involvement at the international level.

 Homeland

 Significance to the diaspora identity

-While all transnational diasporas retain objective components of a coherent ethnic identity such as a shared history and folkways such as food and music, in some cases, diasporas can share the objective reality of a territorial homeland.
-When these ethnic homelands exist, they serve as "the physical embodiment", "a territorial, cultural and social focus for the ethnic identity of the diaspora community."
-Shain writes:
+While all transnational diasporas retain objective components of a coherent ethnic identity, such as a shared history and folkways, including food and music, in some cases, diasporas can share the objective reality of a territorial homeland.
+When these ethnic homelands exist, they serve as "the physical embodiment", "a territorial, cultural, and social focus for the ethnic identity of the diaspora community."
+Moreover, Shain writes: